deggertsen/bg3-class-surgebinder/README.md

 Extra Attack DONE

 #### lvl 6
-Summon Shardplate (similar to Shar's Aegis, but much stronger and consumes stormlight per turn)
+Summon Shardplate (similar to Shar's Aegis, but much stronger and consumes Stormlight per turn) IN PROGRESS

 ## Sub Classes
 ### Windrunner
 #### lvl 2
-Deflect missiles (similar ability to missile snaring but consumes stormlight) DONE
+Deflect missiles (similar ability to missile snaring but consumes Stormlight) DONE

 #### lvl 3
-Gust of wind

-Surge bind person (like hold person except you have to be melee range and consumes storm light per turn you bind them)
+Surge bind person (like hold person except you have to be melee range and consumes storm light per turn you bind them) NEEDS TESTING

 #### lvl 4
 Feather fall ritual

 #### lvl 5
 Ride the Winds
+Gust of wind?

 #### lvl 6
 Wind Walk